CarromaLight/CarromaLight/README.md

 ## Hi there 👋

+## About Me 📚

+Currently pursuing a Bachelor's degree in Computer Engineering at [ISTEC Lisbon](https://www.istec.pt)

 <!--
 **CarromaLight/CarromaLight** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.